cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

    services

-A more advanced platform also _composes_ these capabilities into experiences and templates fit for key scenarios like web applicationdevelopment or data analysis.
+A more advanced platform also _composes_ these capabilities into experiences and templates fit for key scenarios like web application development or data analysis.
-For example, an internal developer platform can include templates for provisioning complete development environments and could serve the following use cases:
+For example, an application developer platform can include templates for provisioning complete development environments and could serve the following use cases:

 1. Developers of products or services can automatically request a complete